Darkman: Comic books

 Coinciding with the movie's release in 1990, Marvel Comics published a three-issue adaptation of Darkman in color, along with a larger black-and-white magazine-size adaptation consisting of all three issues.
 In 1993, Marvel published a follow-up six-issue mini-series that served as a sequel to the film.

 In 2006, Dynamite Entertainment published crossover series Darkman vs. Army of Darkness, which saw Darkman joining forces with Ash Williams from Army of Darkness.
 The four-issue miniseries was co-written by Kurt Busiek, who had penned the 1993 Darkman comic series.

 Novels

 Alongside the theatrical release in 1990, Jove Books published the novel adaptation written by Randall Boyll.
 In 1994, Boyll returned to expand upon the adventures of Darkman in four novels published by Pocket Books.
 Over the course of the booksThe Hangman, The Price of Fear, The Gods of Hell, and In the Face of Death, Boyll develops Darkman's character and how he deals with his new existence as an outcast with the ability to help others.

 Video game

-Ocean Software developed a video game adaptation of Darkman, released in 1991, for the NES and multiple other 8-bit home computers.
+Ocean Software developed a video game adaptation of Darkman, released in 1991, for the NES and multiple other 8-bit and 16-bit home computers.